herbsjs/herbsjs.github.io/docs/usecase/steps.md

 `ctx.ret` - Defines the use case result value.

-`ctx.stop()` - Method used to stop a use case next steps execution.
+`ctx.stop()` -  Informs that the current step will be the last to be executed in the use case context, regardless the step result (Ok or Err).

 ## Step Result